 4. Sofa and Mattress Covers

 It’s not rocket science to know moving home or office isn’t a clean task and excess dust and dirt can easily get onto fabrics making them hard to clean.

 The best way to solve this problem is to use sofa and mattress covers that are essentially large plastic bags designed to encase a sofa or mattress.
 A helpful tip is to always buy a size up from what you need it.
 For example, if you have a 2 seater sofa, buy a 3 seater cover.
 The extra room should accommodate the bulker sofas.

 6. Removal Blankets

-These are just great; we never do a job without them.
+These are just great; we never do a job without them and this is one of the reasons people choose us for their move.
 In case you’re unaware, these are very thick blankets used by all removal companies (the good ones, I mean) and they cover furniture items from wardrobes to small bedside tables whilst in transit.
 They reduce the risk of scratches and dents that will most likely happen without using these blankets.

-I hope this blog has helped by providing you with the knowhow of which packing supplies you’ll need for a successful move.
+I hope this blog has helped by providing you with the know-how of which packing supplies you’ll need for a successful move.
 Alternatively, we offer a packing service that includes all the materials mentioned in this blog but if you still want to pack yourselves, we’ll happily rent you every you need and even deliver and collect with the Bristol area.
-Please contact us for more information.
+Please contact us at Macro Removals for more information.